 Thunderstorms and large amounts of precipitation present a major commercial risk to farmers.
 To prevent harvest damages due to severe weather events, farmers conclude an insurance and pay an insurance premium to be compensated in case of damages.
 To provide a timely and competent service to farmers, insurance companies need to be able to process claims from severe weather events in a short period of time.

 Today, claim processing is mostly a manual process involving on-site visits by the insurance company.
-This is necessary due to missing information on the damage by field or farmer.
 To validate the farmer's compensation request, insurance representatives visit the affected fields to propose a compensation amount to the farmer.
 As many farmers might request compensation payments at the same time, this is a lengthy and stressful process for both sides, resulting in a suboptimal client experience and high cost for the insurance company.
 Insurance companies need a way to more quickly and easily get the information they need on the damages per field or farmer.

 Receive news about Machine Learning and news around dida.

 Something went wrong.
 Please try again.